 - Consider what you’ve learned about yourself and about addiction, and develop a plan to mitigate the negative and enhance the positive implications of the reactions you identified above.

-- your reaction(s) to the group meeting and one of the resources listed below.
+- Your reaction(s) to the group meeting and one of the resources listed above.

 - 2 positive implications and 2 negative implications for future health care based on those reactions